-Statistics abound showing that customers far prefer to self-serve than contact agents, and self-service can be facilitated with content companies already have.
-That said, the content needs to be communicated in a way that customers can understand.
+Statistics abound showing that customers far prefer self-service to contacting customer support.
+This is good news!
+Because self-service can be facilitated with the content companies already have.
+That said, this self-service content needs to be communicated in a way that customers can understand.
+Enter: smart content.
 Smart content consists of enhanced, agile microcontent that is structured in a way that caters to the way the mind receives and processes information.
 Building smart content into a logical hierarchical structure results in an intuitive navigation that lowers effort for the customer.

 What results is the opposite of a static, unorganized, unstructured knowledge base that simply generates HTML.
-Smart content comprises a dynamic framework, providing agility and flexibility to content—as opposed to having a cumbersome set of documents and PDFs that don’t rank highly in search engines and have no analytics attached.
+Smart content comprises a dynamic framework, providing agility and flexibility to content.
+The alternative is often a cumbersome set of documents and PDFs that don’t rank highly in search engines and have no analytics attached.

-Smart content starts with a company’s existing content that’s dumb—meaning file-based and pre-internet—and turns it into semantically rich microcontent.
-Rather than presented as bulky user manuals or PDFs, content is presented in short, topical articles.
+Smart content starts with a company’s existing “dumb” content—meaning file-based and pre-internet—and turns it into semantically rich microcontent.
+Rather than presenting content as bulky user manuals or PDFs, microcontent is presented in short, topical articles.
 These bite-sized pieces of microcontent are mobile-ready, well organized, easily discoverable, and ideal for search engine optimization (SEO).
 Among other sources, smart content can be created from:

-- Unstructured systems, like document management and knowledge systems, are easy to update but are not designed to be customer-facing
+- Unstructured systems are not designed to be customer-facing

 - Content is difficult to extend into other systems

-- The content authoring environment in some unstructured knowledge systems consists of blank text areas, involving high effort in hand-writing HTML markup, which in turn generates a series of static HTML pages with no semantic structure or analytics
+Another key disadvantage is that the content authoring environment in some unstructured knowledge systems consists of blank text areas.
+This requires high effort in hand-writing HTML markup, which in turn generates a series of static HTML pages with no semantic structure or analytics.

-- Content is usually created in XML or PDFs, with no analytics attached
+- Is usually created in XML or PDFs, with no analytics attached

-- Even with a small degree of structure, content requires an extensive process to update that could take months
+- Often requires an extensive process to update that could take months

-Smart content is in the middle: an intuitive hierarchical structure that organizes content in a logical way, with analytics that make it trackable and the ability to update content instantly.
+Smart content, on the other hand, lies somewhere in the middle.
+It’s an intuitive hierarchical structure that organizes content in a logical way, with trackable analytics and the ability to update content instantly.